The Book of Joy

 The Dahli Lama’s answer to the essence of our existence lies within each person.
 Through contemplation and reincarnation, a person constantly refines himself, approaching, but never achieving perfection.
 That asymptotical process is based on self-reliance and mental focus.(A process the father practiced all his life

-The above YouTube music video describes a self-reliant life that ends, if it doesn’t get desired outcomes.
+The above YouTube music video describes a self-reliant life that ends, without getting the desired outcomes.

-The father was very intelligent and well educated’ He lived all his life based solely on self-reliance to acheve his goals.
+The father was very intelligent, well educated, and immensely successful.
+He lived all his life based solely on self-reliance to achieve his goals.
 There wasn’t much time or room to consider a higher power outside of himself.
 But now, all his fortune, status, influence, and solutions, were worthless.
 (His wife confided that all he does is sit in a chair, and cry.)
 So, he doubted the value of his congruity to the Dahli Lama’s philosophy.

 Archbishop Desmond Tutu provided an expanded Christian response, based on C. S. Lewis’ observation: “We don’t have a soul.
 We are a soul.
 We have a body.”

-So, my friend sent a reassuring letter that all God’s children are the beneficiaries of God’s unconditional love.
+So, my friend sent a reassuring letter that God made everyone in His Image & Likeness to be Children of God and Heirs to Heaven.
 All enjoy the Forgiveness, of the welcoming embrace, of the outstretched arms, of the Redemptive Cross, equally.
 If his daughter believed that the above statements are true.
 Then, his daughter will experience the Majestic Creator’s Power & Wisdom, the Loving Redeemer’s Mercy & Love, and the Holy Spirit’s Peace & Joy, forever.

 So, we do not say “Good-Bye”, but merely “Auf Wiedersehen” – for all who believe in God will meet again.